Skip to main content

 ttyscan saves a terminfo(5) file to $XDG_CONFIG_HOME/ttyscan/terminfo or ~/.config/ttyscan/terminfo, and does not re-query or re-create it when it already exists from previous executions, unless --force argument is used.

 Typical total execution time is under 200ms.
-The default timeout query can be changed by environment value TTYSCAN_QUERY_TIMEOUT=1.0 (float), in seconds.
+The default query timeout can be changed by environment value TTYSCAN_QUERY_TIMEOUT=1.0 (float), in seconds.
 If timeout is reached, terminal response may “bleed” into subsequent programs, (like a shell prompt).
+After receiving the initial response, a secondary drain phase collects any remaining XTGETTCAP replies, controlled by TTYSCAN_DRAIN_TIMEOUT=0.2 (float).
+Increase this value if some capabilities are intermittently missing, particularly over high-latency SSH connections.

 Installation